bitcointranscripts/bitcointranscripts/tabconf/2022/weighing-transactions-the-witness-discount-murch-tabconf-2022.md

 So, I brought to you the very first pay-to-taproot transaction that was ever spent on the blockchain.
 You will recognize here that Bitbug42 left us an op return message.
 "I like schnorsex and cannot lie."
-And I hope, I'm not sure if you can read this, but this is a bc1p address, which indicates that we're spending a pay-to-taproot output and it's also sending the change to a taroot output here.
+And I hope, I'm not sure if you can read this, but this is a bc1p address, which indicates that we're spending a pay-to-taproot output and it's also sending the change to a taproot output here.

+### Native segwit transaction

+Mark Erhardt: 0:12:47

 So, let's look at the serialization of that.

-### Native segwit transaction

-Mark Erhardt: 0:12:52

 Looks very much like our previous example, except that we have a lot more orange in here.
 And all the orange here is the witness bytes and we will look at them a little more in detail.
 And you will see that there's also a few other differences.